 By Lucy Adlington

-But THE DRESSMAKERS OF AUSCHWITZ (2021) does.
-It tells the story of 25 known women who worked in the Upper Tailoring Studio, the couturier dress-making studio established at Auschwitz by Hedwig Höss, wife of commandant Rudolf Höss.
+THE DRESSMAKERS OF AUSCHWITZ (2021) tells the stories of 25 women who worked in the Upper Tailoring Studio established at Auschwitz by Hedwig Höss, wife of commandant Rudolf Höss.

-From their earliest “Brown Shirt” days, the Nazis used clothing to enhance the perception of power and authority.
+Hedwig became the envy of SS wives after wearing clothes made by her prisoner/servant Marta Fuchs.
 Elite Nazi women such as Magda Goebbels, wife of Propaganda Minister Joseph Goebbels; Emmy Goering, wife of Reichsmarschall Hermann Goering; and Eva Braun, Hitler’s mistress, loved couture clothing.

-Before the war, being a fashion designer, a tailor, a seamstress or other post in the textile industry was good for Jews — and for women.
-Between the two world wars, about 80 percent of department stores and chain-store businesses were owned by German Jews in Germany.
+Between the two world wars, about 80 percent of German department and chain stores were owned by Jews.
 Almost half the wholesale textile firms were owned by Jews.

 After Kristallnacht, Magda Goebbels lamented the closure of a Jewish salon: “What a nuisance that Kohnen is closing . . . we all know that when the Jews go, so will the elegance from Berlin.”